Up-Level/4rpl-lang/README.md

 # 4rpl-lang README

-Syntax Highlighting support in VSCode for Creeper World 4's 4RPL language.
+VSCode Language support for Creeper World 4's 4RPL language.

 ## Features

 - Syntax Highlighting
 - Auto-indentation when creating blocks
+- Hover information for commands from the game's wiki.
+- Autocomplete for built-in commands, local variables and functions.
 - More features are planned

 ## Release Notes

+### 0.3.0

+- Add hover information for built-in commands from the wiki.
+- Add autocomplete for built-in commands, local variables and functions.

 ### 0.2.0